How do I know I've had an invitation to attend the ceremony?

 If your visa has been rejected and you will not be attending the graduation ceremony, please email firstname.lastname@example.org to let us know.

-Although the bulk of examination results have already been sent out, results for examinations taken during the October/November session will be sent out at the end of the year.
+Results for examinations taken during the October/November session will be sent out at the end of the year.
 As soon as these are sent, all graduands will be invited by email to register their attendance at the London Graduation Ceremony as well as book tickets for their guests.
 Graduands and their guests are also invited to attend the evening dinner, for which you will need to book tickets.

 If you receive your examination results in November/ December, we will be holding back tickets for you and your guests to avoid disappointment.

 Payment must be made directly with Ede and Ravenscroft.
-All queries relating to the hire of your gown should be directed to Ede and Ravenscroft by telephone on +44 (0) 1223 861 854, or email:
+All queries relating to the hire of your gown should be directed to Ede and Ravenscroft by telephone on +44 (0) 1223 861 854, or by email:

 You will collect your gown at the Barbican Centre on the day of the ceremony.
 All final instructions for the day are included in the booking summary email.